kmehltretter82/frama-c-linux/INSTALL.md

 installation directories are available, in particular `--prefix=/path`.

 A plugin can be enabled by `--enable-plugin` and disabled by `--disable-plugin`.
-By default, all distributed plugins are enabled.
-Those who default to 'no' are not part of the Frama-C distribution (usually because they are too experimental to be released as is).
+By default, all distributed plugins are enabled, unless some optional dependencies are not met.

 See `./configure --help` for the current list of plugins, and available options.